 In accordance with Board Policy 5200 - Attendance, the educational program offered by this District is predicated upon the presence of the student and requires continuity of instruction and classroom participation.
 Attendance shall be required of all students enrolled in the schools during the days and hours that the school is in session.
+In the event that a school(s) is directed to close by the Superintendent due to COVID-19, or other communicable illness, every effort will be made to transition to distance or eLearning.
+Distance or eLearning participation counts as dates of attendance for participating students.
+More information on this can be found in the BPS Return to School Plan.
 School attendance shall be the responsibility of parents/legal guardians and students.
 A student who is not present for his or her instructional classes or program at school on a school day is marked absent.